 - A copy of your business’ payroll tax returns (Forms W2, W3, 941, state unemployment insurance, etc.) for this year.

 - A copy of your business’ QuickBooks file if you have one.
-If not, a copy of an income statement (also sometimes referred to as a “profit-and-loss statement”) and a balance sheet for the business for the taxable year using the business’ tax accounting method (it will usually be cash).
+If not, a copy of an income statement (also sometimes referred to as a “profit-and-loss statement”) and a balance sheet for the business for the taxable year using the business’ tax accounting method (for small businesses it will usually be cash).

 - Ownership information about the business